Updated April 14, 2026

 Conclusion

 Heading and thinning cuts do different jobs, and plants respond to them in different ways.
 Heading cuts shorten stems and push new growth near the cut.
 Thinning cuts remove whole branches and open the plant without building the same crowded regrowth.
-Once that difference is clear, most pruning choices become easier.
+That difference makes most pruning choices easier.

 Use heading for selective shortening, redirection, and added density where that density is useful.
 Use thinning for spacing, structure, airflow, and long-term shape.
 When a plant looks crowded, thinning usually comes first.
 When a stem is simply too long, heading may be the better answer.
 The best pruning often uses both, though never for the same reason.